 In mid-2020, Microsoft introduced new configuration settings to make online meetings the default when scheduled by OWA, Outlook for Mac, and Outlook mobile clients.
-Office 365 notification MC230567 brings the news that Outlook for Windows gains a similar feature, albeit one that must be configured for individual PCs.
+Office 365 notification MC230567 (updated January 20) brings the news that Outlook for Windows gains a similar feature.
 According to Microsoft roadmap item 66021, the feature will be available in January 2021.
 It depends on updates to the Teams meeting add-in for Outlook and Outlook click-to-run (current channel).
 As I write, I see the change in Microsoft 365 Apps for Enterprise build 13530.20218.

-If the user doesn’t want to host a meeting online, they can easily remove the option using the Settings button.
-Speaking of which, another welcome change is that Outlook for Windows no longer calls a web page when a meeting organizer wants to set or change the options for a Teams online meeting (Figure 3).
+A welcome change in the Teams meeting add-on is that Outlook for Windows no longer calls a web page when a meeting organizer wants to set or change the options for a Teams online meeting (Figure 4).

 No Support for Third-Party Online Meetings

 Unlike Outlook mobile, you can’t configure third-party add-ins for online meetings to have Outlook for Windows use services like WebEx, Zoom, or BlueJeans instead of Teams.
 To setup new Outlook events for meetings hosted on these platforms, you need to paste the meeting details into the Outlook meeting before sending the event notification to participants.